Mitchell-Suleymanov/Extreme21/README.md

 This package contains all the Aces.
 - Aces.java - Parent class for all Aces.
 Has default functions.
 All Aces extend this.
 - AceDrawX.java - Ace with ability to draw a specific card from the deck.
+- AceExchange.java - Ace with ability to exchange the last face up cards the Player and Opponent have.
+- AceTwoUp.java - Ace with ability to add 2 to the opposing player's Bet while it remains in play.

 Package Extreme21:
 This package contains the main file, GUI, and various Game Elements.